codedealer/discord-antispam-bot/README.md

 # Spam Vanquisher
 Discord bot that prevents automated message spam on the server.
 The bot works by monitoring the messages in the server's channels following preset rules.
 When a rule is triggered an action is taken against the bad actor.
-Disabling communications and banning is supported but the set of actions can be expanded by placing new files in `src/actions` folder.
+Disabling communications and banning is supported but the set of actions can be expanded by placing new files in `src/actions` folder (more on extending below).

 The bot also supports slash commands for manual ban and adds a new context menu button for messages to manually remove messages that might have slipped the automatic detection.
-(This features are currently designed with testing out the automatic measures in mind and commands will only work for the server's administrator and the bot administrator)
+(These features are currently designed with testing out the automatic measures in mind and commands will only work for the server's administrator and the bot administrator)

 ## Concept
 The most basic idea of how it can be used is to monitor the members' messaging activity throughout the server.
-If an actor posts X amount of messages across Y amount of channels per Z seconds it is most likely an automated behavior (the default baseline is 4 messages across 4 channels per 20 seconds) so the bot takes action (ban by default).
+If an actor posts X amount of messages across Y amount of channels in Z seconds it is most likely an automated behavior (the default baseline is 4 messages across 4 channels in 20 seconds) so the bot takes action (ban by default).

 It can also monitor the message contents preventing flood of identical messages or messages that match a certain regex (a link by default).